 - 1. The Applicants have standing to appear before the Board regarding the requested relief. - 2.
 Denial of the requested relief will impose an unnecessary hardship upon the Applicants. - 3.
 The hardship is not self imposed, and is due to the unique physical circumstances and/or characteristics of the Property. - 4.
-The approval of the requested relief is necessary to enable the Applicants' reasonable use of the Property. - 5.
-The variance granted by the Board will not alter the essential character of the neighborhood or the zoning district in which it is located, will not substantially impair the appropriate use of adjacent properties and will not be detrimental to the public welfare. - 6.
-The variance granted by the Board represents the minimum that will afford relief from the hardship.
+The approval of the requested relief is necessary to enable the Applicants' reasonable use of the Property.

+- 5. The variances granted by the Board will not alter the essential character of the neighborhood or the zoning district in which it is located, will not substantially impair the appropriate use of adjacent properties and will not be detrimental to the public welfare. - 6.
+The variances granted by the Board represent the minimum that will afford relief from the hardship.

-The Applicants have requested a variance from the maximum total impervious coverage requirement set forth in Section 143-49.A(2)(b) of the Lower Providence Township Zoning Ordinance, in connection with a patio constructed in the rear of the existing single family residential dwelling.
-This request for a variance seeks relief as to dimensional requirements.
+The Applicants have requested a variance from the front yard setback requirements of Section 143-37.A(2) of the Lower Providence Township Zoning Ordinance and from the limitation on expansion of the area of a nonconforming building stated in Section 143-149 of the Lower Providence Township Zoning Ordinance, in connection with the proposed construction of a family room and basement addition to the existing single family residential dwelling.
+This request for variances seeks relief as to dimensional requirements.